tpaviot/ProcessScheduler/doc/scheduling_problem.rst

 .. math:: horizon = \frac{12-8}{1/60}=240

 .. note::
    The :attr:`horizon` attribute is optional.
-If its not passed to the :class:`SchedulingProblem` instantiation, the solver will later find an horizon value compliant with the set of constraints.
-In the case where your scheduling problem aims at optimizing the horizon (e.g. a makespan objective), then don't set the horizon at startup.
+If it is not passed to the :class:`SchedulingProblem` instantiation method, the solver will later find an horizon value compliant with the set of constraints.
+In the case where the scheduling problem aims at optimizing the horizon (e.g. a makespan objective), the horizon should not be set manually.